mhariat/MicroNet/Pruning/README.md

 The pruning method used is inspired of this [paper](https://arxiv.org/abs/1905.05934).
 It's based on the computation of a Hessian matrix and the study of its eigenvalues in order to find the best way to prune.
 No sparsity is used during this part of the process.
-Parameters are effectivly removed of the network.
+Parameters are effectively removed of the network.

 ## Run